qbead/qbeadWebsite/content/book/lightandcolor.md

 <!--TODO: Image of a sin wave with wave length and frequency labeled.-->
-(add image of both wave length and frequency for one wave)
+(add image of both wavelength and frequency for one wave)

 You may have noticed that, as you changed the wavelength in the widget, the color also changed.
 This is because the wavelength of light controls its color with red light having a long wavelength and purple light having a shorter wavelength.
 Light with a wavelength between 380 and 700 nanometers is called the visible spectrum.
 (For comparison, a human hair is about 50,000 nanometers in diameter.)
 This is the light that our eyes can see; but light exists outside of that range.
 The whole spectrum of light is called the Electromagnetic Spectrum.